jjiajun/TraceYourEther-Frontend/README.md

 Every time you're running Hardhat from the CLI, you are running a task.
 E.g. "npx hardhat compile" is running the "compile" task.

 Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser

+Nonce too high error:

+- Solve it by going to MetaMask > Settings > Advanced > Reset